AIgen-Solutions-s-r-l/resonance/memory-bank/activeContext.md

   - embedding (vector data for similarity calculations)
   - sparse_embeddings (vector data for similarity calculations)
 - Made the following schema updates:
-  - Changed `id` field from string to integer
+  - Retained `id` field as string type to match UUID format in database
   - Renamed `logo` field to `company_logo`
   - Renamed `company` field to `company_name`
 - Updated JobMatcher to use the new field names when creating job dictionaries